xaviertamarit/Tamarit-NBA-Career-Prediction-in-5-years/README.md

 ## 🎯 Objectives
 * **Performance Prediction**: Build a robust classifier to identify future NBA veterans versus those who will exit the league early.
 * **Risk Mitigation**: Prioritize the identification of "busts" (Class 0) to help teams avoid high-risk investments.
-* **Comparative Analysis**: Evaluate the effectiveness of different balancing techniques, including Cost-Sensitive Learning (Balanced Weights) and SMOTE.
+* **Comparative Analysis**: Evaluate the effectiveness of different balancing techniques, including Cost-Sensitive Learning (Balanced Weights), SMOTE , Ensemble methods and Neural Networks.

 ## 📊 Dataset & Cleaning
 The raw data was subjected to a rigorous cleaning process to ensure model reliability: